javascriptst18/AVI-Chat/README.md

 #1 <code>git add .</code> --> Stage all your changes<br>
 #2 <code>git commit -m "Short commit description"</code> --> Do this from your own branch<br>
 #3 <code>git push origin YOUR_OWN_BRANCH </code>--> Do this from your own branch<br>
-#4 <code>github --> To merge your branch with the master branch.
+#4 github --> To merge your branch with the master branch.
 This should be done by the group together<br>
 #5 <code>git pull origin master </code>--> To update your local master branch<br>

 Guidelines:<br>